Victor3m/Tip_Calculator/README.md

 1. It should allow the user to enter at least these, but again, it could take more.
 It should be near impossible to crash the program.
     1. The amount of the bill
     1. What percentage they would like to tip

+## In order to run the react app, make sure you have nodejs and npm installed, then run "npm start" from the tip-calculator folder